Does Driving Slow Save Gas?

 The best part about trying to chase ways to save fuel costs is that most of the time it also means driving more safely.
 It is less about choosing to drive fast or driving slow and more about driving at a safe highway speed and driving the speed limit.
 The best way to save money on gas and increase your car’s gas mileage is by limiting actions that result in unnecessary fuel consumption.
 The same driving tips that you might see for plug-in hybrid or hybrid vehicles can also help limit your driving costs; striving to provide a smooth, safe experience is generally going to save fuel costs!

 But just how much can you save money on gas by embracing proactive driving tips?

 Depending on where you look, it may be as much as 40% of your fuel costs.
 So let’s recap those principles:

 - While it’s generally true that driving slower actually saves wind resistance, it’s not necessarily true that driving slower actually saves gas.
 Driving too slow can cost you by reducing fuel economy.

 - More important is how you use the gas pedal and brake; even acceleration is important, but even more so, letting off the accelerator rather than braking is one of the top driving tips for those looking to save fuel.
 Practice coasting to a slower speed as able as long as you can still drive safely doing so.

-- To get the best gas mileage and most efficient fuel consumption, drive at times when you’ll deal with less traffic; that may require more planning ahead of time, but being able to drive a more consistent highway speed improves fuel efficiency.
+- To get the best gas mileage and most efficient fuel consumption, drive at times when you’ll deal with less traffic; that may require more planning ahead of time, but being able to drive at a more consistent highway speed improves fuel efficiency.